-The Commission has three items that qualify for this reporting in the statement of net position.
-Activity related to the Commission's participation in the Wisconsin Retirement Pension System for the purpose of administering the defined benefit pension plan of the eligible employees.
+The Commission has two items that qualify for this reporting in the statement of net position:

+1) Activity related to the Commission's participation in the Wisconsin Retirement Pension System for the purpose of administering the defined benefit pension plan of the eligible employees.
 Further disclosure regarding these items can be identified in Note 5.

-The second item is activity related to the Commission's Other Post-Employment Benefit plans for retiree medical and life insurance.
+2) Activity related to the Commission's Other Post-Employment Benefit plans for retiree medical and life insurance.
 Further disclosure regarding these items can be identified in Note 6.
-The third item is activity related to leases.
-Further disclosure regarding these items can be identified in Note 11.